MohitMishraFalna/MohitMishraFalna/README.md

 - 👋 Hi, I’m Mohit Mishra
 - 👀 I’m working as software developer, web developer and freelancing as well.
-- 🌱 I’m currently work on Data Analytics, Data Engineering, Machine Learning.
+- 🌱 I’m currently learing Data Analytics, Data Engineering, Machine Learning and I want to become Data Scientiest.
 - 💞️ My Experties in Python, Node, ReactJs, Php.
 - 📫 How to reach me from @MohitMishraFalna and mohitmishra.falna850@gmail.com